muchomacho/diplearn/README.md

 # Description
-Read breast X-ray picture data and predict whether a malignant tumor exists in the picture
+Read breast X-ray picture data and predict whether a malignant tumor exists in the picture by using multi-layer perceptron

 # Language
 - Rust 1.27.1